TurboWarp/cloud-server/protocol.md

   For example, if you send a 'set' before a 'handshake', or try to change the value of variables that don't exist.

 4001  Incompatibility
-  When the connection is unable to continue due to a compatibility issue.
+  When the connection is unable to continue due to a compatibility issue with the data provided.
   For example, when the variables provided by the client do not match those in the room.

 4002  Username error